ghdl/ghdl-cosim/doc/vhpidirect/examples/other.rst

 Other co-simulation projects
 ############################

-This sections contains references to other co-simulation projects based on GHDL and VHPIDIRECT.
+This section contains references to other co-simulation projects based on GHDL and VHPIDIRECT.

 ghdlex and netpp